 The Rise in Late-Life Divorces and Resulting Financial Impact by Sandi Perez, CPA/ABV/CFF, CFE

-According to a 2014 study by Bowling Green University’s National Center for Family and Marriage Research, the divorce rate for Americans over 50 has doubled since 1990.
-For those over 65, the rate is even higher.
-With this rise in graying divorces comes an assortment of unique challenges related to divvying up assets, including often-sizable investments and retirement plans acquired and allowed to grow during marriages span that spanned 20 years or longer.
-Moreover, by this stage in a marriage, much of an individual’s business and personal matters are so closely intertwined that untangling them can be a difficult process.
+comes an assortment of unique challenges related to divvying up assets, including often-sizable investments and retirement plans.
+Moreover, by this stage in a marriage, much of an individual’s business and personal matters are so closely intertwined that untangling them can become a difficult process.
 This is especially true when considering the ease with which one may comingle and hide assets from a soon-to-be ex-spouse.

 Retirement and Estate Plans

-Similarly, older couples headed for divorce should collect their wills and estate plans and ensure their beneficiaries are up-to-date prior to filing.
-It is important that they have their trust and estate lawyers work with their divorce lawyers at the beginning of the process, especially if the division of assets will result in a material changes to the wills.
+Similarly, older couples headed for divorce should first dust off their wills and estate plans and ensure their named beneficiaries accurately reflect their current wishes.
+It is important that their individual divorce attorney work with their trust and estate lawyers at the very beginning of the process, especially if the division of assets will result in a material changes to their wills.
 Often, these changes do not occur until after the divorce is finalized and assets are distributed.
 However, due to the advanced age of a late-life divorcee, waiting to alter wills may not be the most prudent option.

-Due to the advancing age of late-life divorcees, there is an increased likelihood that one or both spouses will have health issues.
+Due to the advancing age of late-life divorcees, there is a greater likelihood that one or both spouses will have health issues.
 The divorce process can exasperate these medical matters and put additional stress on already fragile physical and emotional states.
-It is important that divorcees be direct in disclosing illnesses with their legal and financial counsel and address the need for ongoing medical care in the divorce agreement.
-When an individual enters into a divorce with a serious illness or develops one during the course of the divorce process, that party may push for bifurcation, in which the court dissolves the marriage, but the financial aspects of the divorce remain pending.
+In these situations, it is critical that both parties to divorce disclose any illnesses to their legal and financial counsel to help ensure the final divorce agreement considers their separate needs for ongoing medical care.
+It is often recommended that individuals with a serious illness push for bifurcation, in which the court dissolves the marriage but leaves the financial aspects of the divorce open for determination at a later date.

 The Family Law Services practice of Berkowitz Pollack Brant has extensive experience working with families, attorneys and the courts to simplify complex financial information prior to, during and after divorce.
 Its team of professionals helps to uncover hidden facts, value assets, develop case strategy and provide credible and reliable expert testimony at mediations, hearings and trials.